The-uncanny-valley/MyBeerAdviser/README.md

 - Select beer color using a dropdown menu (`Spinner`)
 - Get beer brand suggestions based on your selection
 - Styled UI with custom fonts and background
-- Splash screen with custom launcher icon
+- Splash screen with
-- Improved accessibility and touch targets
+- Dark theme support

 ## Technologies Used